fernandofatech/setup-macos-developer/readme.md

 ## Credits

-This setup guide was created by [Your Name or GitHub Username].
+This setup guide was created by [@fernandofatech].
 I've compiled the steps and scripts that I find essential for a smooth and efficient developer workflow on macOS.

 ## Contributing